SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "Set1Sum.csv", "Set2Sum.csv", "Set3Sum.csv", and "Set4Sum.csv": summarized results for plotting Figure 3

 #### S3_VersusN
 This sub-repository includes R scripts and outputs for reproducing Figures 4, 5, and S1, which are used to verify Theorems 1 and 2.
-Figures 4 and S1(a) demonstrate how the $\log$(MSPE)s of the predictive process predictions change as the sample size $n$ grows.
-Figures 5 and S1(b) compare the derived smoothness parameters $\gamma$ with the theoretical values.
+Figures 4 and S1(a) demonstrate the convergence rates of the predictive process predictions with a sufficient number of rep-points and an estimated covariance function.
+Figures 5 and S1(b) compare smoothness parameters $\gamma$ derived by different approaches.

 - "Simu3.R": R script for reproducing Figures 4, 5, and S1
 - "Setting1.csv" and "SettingS.csv": outputs from the simulated studies